 - If you are taking blood thinning medication or Iron supplements, please contact our rooms. - If you are a diabetic, please consult your GP to see if your medication should be altered while fasting.
 You must bring your diabetic medication with you on the day of your appointment, to take after the procedure.

 ONE DAY BEFORE EXAMINATION

 Follow the WHITE DIET all day until 7pm.
-You must have nothing to eat between 7pm and your procedure.
 You may also have any liquids on the approved list below.

 WHITE DIET